 The parents of the children in my care knew from day one that no matter what the weather is like, we will always explore the outdoors at least twice a day.
 With the right outdoor gear, rain or snow doesn’t have to deter you away from physical activity.
 What kid (or big kid in my case) doesn’t love jumping in puddles, throwing snowballs (safely, of course) or running through the mud?
 It can make for messy adventures but it’s rewarding to watch your little one develop new skills even in the wettest, dirtiest weather.
 And when Mother Nature makes it impossible (too cold or too humid) to go outside, check out some local indoor alternatives to ensure your little one is getting some physical activity into their day.
 Our favourite option is our local Ontario Early Years Centre where they have gross motor time once a week for toddlers.
 The best part is that it’s all free.
 Check out the website to see when your local centre runs something similar.

-It may sound crazy to some, but I love spending the day with 3 energetic toddlers.
-I love seeing them learn and grow everyday.
+It may sound challenging to some, but I love spending the day with 3 energetic toddlers.
+I love seeing them learn and grow every day.
 And having the opportunity to ensure physical activity is always part of their day is one of the best parts of the job.